Nipsey Hussle May Have Been Killed Over ‘Snitching’, According To New Court Documents

 The documents also lay out how, specifically, Hussle was shot.
 The documents alleged that Hussle’s killer, allegedly Holder, held a gun in each hand and fired them, alternating between left and right.
 Fatally wounded, Hussle purportedly said, “you got me,” before falling to the ground.
 Holder allegedly then kicked Hussle twice before fleeing.

-Holder faces a maximum sentence of life in prison without the possibility of parole, if convicted.
+Holder faces a maximum sentence of life in prison without the possibility of parole if convicted.